Systemx23x/PI-Pwn-AIO/README.md

 <br>

-During the install process you will be asked to set some options.<br>
+During the Install Process you will be Asked to set some Options.<br>

 If you are using a <b>USB to ethernet adapter</b> for the connection to the console you need to select yes<br>
 If your PI has an ethernet port and you are using a USB to ethernet adapter your interface for the USB adapter should be eth1<br>